patrickfrey/mewa/doc/tutorial.md

 ```
+##### Remark
+The functions ```mewa.llvm_double_tohex``` or ```mewa.llvm_float_tohex``` are functions provided by the _Mewa_ library to convert floating point number constants into a binary representation needed by LLVM IR for floating point numbers that have no exact binary representation of a value writen with decimals, e.g. ```0.1```.
+This is not an ideal situation.
+The _Mewa_ library should not have any API bindings to LLVM.

 #### First Class Scalar Types
 This section implements the creation of the first class scalar types from their descriptions in the module llvmir_scalar.lua.
-The string type, that is just a string pointer in this example language, is also defined here.
+The string type, or better called string pointer type in this example language, is also defined here.
 As for the const expression types, we also define promote calls here, like integer + float implemented as float + float after _promotion_ of the left argument.

 ```Lua
 -- Define built-in promote calls for first class citizen scalar types